KINGDOM-ADELE/devops-capstone-project/.github/ISSUE_TEMPLATES/planning-userstories-done.md

    When I build a Docker image for the microservice Then the microservice should be successfully containerized

-## User Story: Deploy your Docker image to Kubernetes
 7. **Containerize your microservice using Docker**

    **As a** developer